Global circulation patterns

-At any one time there are multiple weather systems active around the globe with large variations in wind speed and direction.
-When these winds are averaged over many years, a well-defined global circulation pattern appears.
+At any time there are many weather systems weaving around the globe, however when averaged over many years a global pattern of air movement emerges.

 The reason we have different weather patterns, jet streams, deserts and prevailing winds is all because of the global atmospheric circulation caused by the rotation of the Earth and the amount of heat different parts of the globe receive.

-The Sun is our main source of heat, and because of the tilt, land cover and curvature of the Earth, the way the Earth heats up is not uniform across its surface.
-There is a big temperature difference between the poles and equator, but our global circulation provides a natural air conditioning system to stop the equator becoming hotter and hotter, and poles becoming colder and colder.
+The sun is our main source of heat, and because of the tilt of the Earth, its curvature, our atmosphere, clouds and polar ice and snow, different parts of the world heat up differently.
+This sets up a big temperature difference between the poles and equator but our global circulation provides a natural air conditioning system to stop the equator becoming hotter and hotter, and poles becoming colder and colder.

 The global circulation